-- 1. Stop the Policy Server instance. - Windows: Use the Services tool to stop Websense Policy Server. - Linux: Use the opt/Websense/WebsenseDaemonControl command to stop Policy Server. - 2.
-Navigate to the Websense bin directory (C:\Program Files or Program Files (x86)\Websense\Web Security\bin or /opt/Websense/bin/) and make a backup copy of config.xml in another location. - 3.
+- 1. Stop the Policy Server instance. - Linux: Use the opt/Websense/WebsenseDaemonControl command to stop Policy Server. - Windows: Use the Services tool to stop Websense Policy Server. - 2.
+Navigate to the bin directory (/opt/Websense/bin or C:\Program Files or Program Files (x86)\Websense\Web Security\bin) and make a backup copy of config.xml in another location. - 3.
 Open the original config.xml file in a text editor and navigate to the Brokers container.
 For example:

 - 4. Delete the entire Brokers container. - 5.
 Save and close the file. - 6.
 Delete the config.xml.bak file from the bin directory. - 7.
-Restart the web module services on the Policy Server machine.
+Restart the web protection services on the Policy Server machine.